Cima delle Pale Rosse m. 3446

-In this page is related the Normal Route to the Southern summit, an ascent that can be carried out in spring as a ski-mountaineering route or in early summer as a training ascent for most demanding climbs.
+In this page it's related the Normal Route to the Southern summit, an ascent that can be carried out in spring as a ski-mountaineering route or in early summer as a training ascent for most demanding climbs.

 The starting point to climb is the village of Santa Caterina Valfurva m.
 1734, situated 12,5 km. to Bormio, an important destination which can be approached from Milan following Valtellina or from Alto-Adige through the Stelvio pass.
 From Santa Caterina a steep road leads to the Rifugio Albergo dei Forni, parking lot (8 km. from S. Caterina Valfurva).

 - From Autobrennero exit Bolzano and follow the road to Merano, then enter the Venosta Valley and follow it to the fork in Spondigna.
 Turn to left, following the road to Passo Stelvio (2758 meters, open only in the summer period).
 From here descent to Bormio (3 hours and half from Bozen, Stelvio pass requires 44 bends to go up and 15 to go down).

 - From Milano follow the state road "Valsassina" n.
 36 to Lecco and then to Colico, here take the "Valtellina" road to Morbegno, Sondrio, Tirano and then to Bormio.

 Approach to Rifugio Pizzini